HappyLabz/happylabz.github.io/TEST/ShortBulldog001_TEST_Bias_Switch.md

 </details>

-## TRAIL STOP OF 10
+## SPECIAL EXIT CONDITIONS

 ### Test Seventy-Two
-* Sell when the linear regression slope is positive
+* Sell when the linear regression slope is negative
 * No Stoploss
 * Results:
 ```